digit987/django_picsta_api/README.md

 <b> Dependencies </b> <br>
 <i>
-Djongo + MongoDB, djongo for MongoDB calls, check requirements.txt file for more details <br> APIView has been used for implementing REST functionalities.
+Djongo + MongoDB, djongo for MongoDB calls, check requirements.txt file for more details. <br> APIView has been used for implementing REST functionalities.
 </i> <br>